By Roy Burner - Minister of the Gospel

 Beware lest, you also, being led away with the error of the wicked, fall from your own steadfastness.
 But grow in grace, and in the knowledge of our Lord and Savior Jesus Christ (2 Peter 3:17).

 The youth of the land no longer have the benefit of godly instruction; oftentimes not even within the church, but rather are being bombarded by the ungodliness of man.
-Worldliness has become an influence even within the church, allowing such to flourish, rather than obedience to God's Word which calls for a separation from such (2 Corinthians 7:14-17).
+Worldliness has become an influence even within the church, allowing such to flourish, rather than obedience to God's Word which calls for separation (2 Corinthians 7:14-17).

 The power of the Gospel is not being felt in many Western nations; with many having adopted the ways of the heathen by not allowing the fullness of the Gospel to be proclaimed.
 Where are those who are willing to stand in the gap for the land (Ezekiel 22:30); that it be not destroyed by the powers of darkness?